Above, the turmoil of Samak as PM: from Komchadluek, September 5, 2008

-Halfway through the People Power Party government era in 2008, Samak did attempt to double-cross Thaksin and build a coalition of his own ministers and political figures who wanted the government to govern rather than wait until after the constitution was amended when a new government, presumably headed by a rehabilitated Thaksin, would mean everyone would be that much further down on the political ladder.
+Halfway through the People Power Party government era in 2008, Samak did attempt to double-cross Thaksin.
+He built a coalition of political figures who wanted the government to govern rather than wait until after the constitution was amended when a new government, presumably headed by a rehabilitated Thaksin, would mean everyone would be that much further down the political ladder.

-Samak failed in this attempt and was later disqualified by the courts for a conflict of interest over his hosting of a cooking show.
+Samak failed in this attempt and was later disqualified by the courts for a conflict of interest over his hosting of a cooking show and falsifying documents related to his employment on the show.
 He died a little more than a year later of liver cancer.

 From 2007: Samak spits venom as Thaksin’s nominee